Ofsted’s renewed approach to education inspections (England)

 Meeting standards and determining grades

-The Early years inspection operating guide for inspectors sets out how inspectors evaluation against the toolkit evaluation areas and grading standards.
+The Early years inspection operating guide for inspectors sets out how inspectors evaluate against the toolkit evaluation areas and grading standards.
 It says:

 Inspectors will gather reliable evidence in an evaluation area to support an indicative grade, considering whether all the expected standards are reached.
 They will then consider whether all the strong grading standards have also been reached securely.
 At this point, they might have enough evidence to consider the ‘exceptional’ grade.